Foocett/CardsForHumanity/README.md

 I'm in the process of learning React.js, so at some point, I might do some major reworks with that, but I can't say for sure.
 I owe a lot of thanks to my friends who showed interest in this stupid project of mine; it really helped me push through some of the tougher parts

+To play the game, simply run the [main.js](main.js) file By default, the admin password is "js is mid", however it is recommended that you change the admin password before hosting a game, this can be done in [config.json](config.json)
+More information can be found about admin commands below

-To play the game, run the [main.js](main.js) file Local players can join by connecting to your computer's local IP on port 3000 (this can be changed manually in [main.js](main.js))
+Local players can join by connecting to your computer's local IP on port 3000 (this can be changed manually in [main.js](main.js))

-If you want to play

 The following shell commands can be run to find your local and global IP addresses